Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Experimental Results

 For the evaluation of our method on real data, we capture two sequences: one of a moving human, called the \textit{Humanoid} sequence, and one of a deforming cactus toy, called \textit{RealCactus}.
 We capture these sequences at resolutions of $960{\times}1280$ and $1080{\times}1920$, respectively, with a mobile phone camera.
 Again each sequence contains around 150 frames.
 To obtain the camera parameters, we use the rigid \gls{sfm} software COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs}.
 As with the \textit{RootTrans} synthetic sequence, we generate proxy geometries for the \textit{Humanoid} sequence using the same human capture method~\cite{SMPL-X:2019}.
-However, unlike the \textit{RootTrans} sequence, we only input the sparse \textit{skeleton} (i.e. 12 vertices) as the proxy, rather than the full posed SMPL-X~\cite{SMPL-X:2019} model.
-This demonstrates that our proxy need not include any information about the location of the surface.
-The \textit{RealCactus} sequence does not have proxy geometry as it includes an initially rigid subsequence.
+However, unlike the \textit{RootTrans} sequence, we only input the \textit{joint positions} (i.e. 12 vertices) as the proxy, rather than the full posed SMPL-X~\cite{SMPL-X:2019} model.
+This shows that our proxy need not include any information about the location of the surface.
+To demonstrate the \textit{optional} nature of the scene flow loss, the \textit{RealCactus} sequence does not use any proxy geometry at all.
 For the foreground masks, we manually labeled a few frames and then trained a segmentation network, based on the UNet architecture~\cite{unet}, on those labeled frames, which then provides masks for all frames in a semi-automated fashion.